Is It President's Day, Presidents' Day or Presidents Day?

 How did Washington's birthday become Presidents Day?

-Soon after George Washington's death in 1799, his Feb.
+After George Washington's death in 1799, his Feb.
 22 birthday became an annual day of remembrance.
-It didn't become a federal holiday, however, until 1879 -- the first one to commemorate an individual.
+It wasn't made a federal holiday, however, until 1879 -- the first one to commemorate an individual.

-The holiday was originally only observed in Washington, DC.
-But in 1885, it was expanded to include government offices nationwide.
+The holiday was only observed in Washington, DC until 1885, when it was expanded to include all government offices nationwide.

-In the late 1960s, Senator Robert McClory, a Republican from Illinois, promoted the idea of moving Washington's Birthday and several other federal holidays to a predetermined slate of Mondays.
+In the late 1960s, Senator Robert McClory, a Republican from Illinois, promoted the idea of moving Washington's Birthday and several other federal holidays to a predetermined slate of Mondays in order to reduce worker absenteeism.

-According to the Uniform Monday Holiday Act, which McClory sponsored, such a switch would "bring substantial benefits to both the spiritual and economic life of the Nation."

 Washington's birthday wasn't always on Feb.
 22